antaldaniel/dataandlyrics/content/post/2021-03-25-listen-slovak/index.md

 authors = ["Daniel Antal"]

-tags = ["Slovakia", "trustworthy-AI", "recommendations", "music-distribution"]
+tags = ["Slovakia", "trustworthy-AI", "recommendations", "music-distribution", "local-content-regulation"]

-summary = "HAJDE is a digital platform specializing in eco-responsible and cultural tourism in Eastern Europe.
-Its founder, Thibaut Boudaud, is developing his project alongside our music observatory in the JUMP European Music Market Accelerator."
+summary = "Why are the total market shares of Slovak music relatively low both on the domestic and the foreign markets?
+How can we measure the market share of the Slovak music in the domestic and foreign markets?
+We offer some answers and solution based on empirical research and with the creation of a database and an AI application."

 # Featured image
 [image]